Starting an online business is easier than ever. How?

 Make your systems bombproof

 Your e-business will be entirely reliant on your computing technology, software, internet connection, even your electricity.
 It needs to be utterly bombproof.
 What would happen if your website went down, your internet modem freaked out or your PC crashed?
-Your online business crashes too.
+Your internet business crashes too.
 If your system failure is bad enough?
 Game over buddy, enjoy mopping up the mess.

 So with that in mind you need backups.
 Grab a backup 4G modem in case of internet outage.
 Use cloud storage to backup all you files in case of a hardware crash.
 Heck, if you experience blackouts with any kind of frequency – even a petrol generator could be necessary!
 In addition to backups and plan B’s you should also be investing in the best quality of equipment and software you can afford.
 Think about upgrading your devices, installing antivirus software, updating your software and start thinking about worst case scenarios with a serious mindset.
 You aren’t firing off personal emails and playing online chess anymore.
 This is serious business, so get serious with your systems.